 Originally I studied Sculpture and then on graduating set up a little design-and-make furniture workshop.
 After a few years this grew like Topsy and I ended up with a dozen employees.
 We made one-off pieces, fitted furniture, and large architectural cabinets for a company in New York.
 In my spare time I made abstract sculpture.

 Later I did an MA in Design Studies at Central Saint Martins, and then was invited to become a Visiting Tutor there.

 By this time I'd built up a network of cabinetmakers, manufacturers and retailers for whom I worked as a freelance designer.
 This freed me up to be able to spend more time on drawing, research, and making new work.

-More recently, after setting up my studio in an old chapel in Deepest Herefordshire, I went ‘bodging’ (or greenwood chair-making).
+For a few years, I had a studio in an old chapel in Deepest Herefordshire, where I discovered ‘bodging’ (or greenwood chair-making).
 This led on to Bodging Milano which took on a life of its own and developed into many craft-based projects and fruitful collaborations with other designers.

 My father was in charge of the city's electricity supply and as a child I was sometimes, as a huge treat, allowed to accompany him - always on a Saturday morning, as that day was more informal - on an inspection of some part of the town teeming with small factories, back-street workshops, sheds up alleys, or some other place where metal-bashing, jewellery, switchgear or gun-making was in progress; or maybe casting, cable-winding, die-stamping, drop-forging, or any number of other types of manufacture.